Challenge of the Ancient Empires!

-Challenge of the Ancient Empires!, also known as Ancient Empires is an educational computer game created by The Learning Company in 1990 for both MS-DOS and Macintosh.
-It is designed to improve history, logic, and problem solving skills in children ages 7 to 10 (or 10 and up, according to the box art seen to the right).
+Challenge of the Ancient Empires!, also known as Ancient Empires, is an educational computer game created by The Learning Company in 1990 for both MS-DOS and Macintosh.
+It is designed to improve history, logic, and problem solving skills in children ages 10 and up.

 Challenge of the Ancient Empires! is an adventure game whose objective is to obtain the artifacts hidden in each of the four regions.
 To do this, the player must navigate through cavern chambers, dodging enemies and obstacles, recovering pieces of artifacts and putting them together in a tiling puzzle in order to advance to the next level.

 Gameplay

 The objective of Challenge of the Ancient Empires! is to collect the hidden treasures from caverns in 4 different regions of the world: Greece and Rome, Egypt, India and China, and the Near East.
 Each of these caverns consists of four chambers.
 The decorations and artifacts in each of these chambers correlates to the region being explored.
 For example, the Egyptian cavern features decorations of hieroglyphs and mummies and will contain artifacts like the sphinx or the Rosetta Stone.

-Additionally, each cavern has a different style of puzzle; The Near East section implements switches that move panels blocking the way, while the Egyptian section consists mainly of triangular reflectors, which the player must orient correctly to direct a light beam and trigger a switch.
-Greece and Rome caverns imply Greek letter coded gates that open by entering the right combination.
+Additionally, each cavern has a different style of puzzle: the Near East section implements switches that move panels blocking the way, while the Egyptian section consists mainly of triangular reflectors, which the player must orient correctly to direct a light beam and trigger a switch.
+Greece and Rome caverns involve Greek-letter-coded gates that open by entering the right combination.
 India and China involves the manipulation of conveyor belts to advance in the proper direction.
 Upon successfully navigating a chamber's puzzle and collecting six pieces of the artifact, the player must then solve a puzzle by orienting and placing rectangular puzzle pieces in the proper configuration to reveal a picture of the artifact.
-Afterwards, he must find the exit door and solve a logic puzzle to advance to the next chamber.
+Afterwards, they must find the exit door and solve a logic puzzle to advance to the next chamber.

 The four main caverns, associated with the four regions of the world, may be played in any order.
 Once the player completes all four chambers in each of the four caverns, a new cavern opens.
 This cavern is referred to as the "Ancient World" and is composed of four new chambers.
 Each chamber is in the style of one of the four regions from the previous caverns.
 The Ancient World cavern is more difficult than the others and consists of a combination of all the puzzles in the main caverns.